Creations’ Results

 We can usually do many things to shift around our relational consequences when we fail, but reality consequences are much harder to hide.

 Consequences are not always directly connected.
-Sometimes they can link as a chain of events with many associations until they reach an actual decision.
+Occasionally, they can link as a chain of events with many networked associations until they reach an actual decision.
 We are powerless to influence consequences proportionally to how many elements are in the chain.

 We like to see the consequences of our actions because we can feel them.
 This need for certainty often dictates whether we specialize in people (relational) or things (reality) as children.

-Since there’s very little personal usefulness to self-made art (as opposed to the convenience of something self-made like technology), most artistic endeavors are relational creations.
+Since there’s very little personal usefulness to self-made art (rather than the convenience of something self-made like technology), most artistic endeavors are relational creations.
 Since artists already contend with the unknown to create (and they made it very personal in the process), the unknown dimension of seeing what others do with those results is often emotionally severe.

 Success

-To perform well is to be successful, but a successful person is difficult to measure because we tend to look at a person as “one” success, but their success was many smaller decisions and consequences layered on top of one another as a dynamic building relationship between the creator, creation, and any audience who witnessed it.
+To perform well is to be successful, but a successful person is difficult to measure because we tend to look at a person as “one” success.
+Their success, however, was many smaller decisions and consequences layered on top of one another as a dynamic building relationship between the creator, creation, and any audience who witnessed it.

-The quality of a successful creation, however, is often defined by difficult-to-measure components.
-Beyond the time period’s fashions and existing technologies that make the task seem trivial, a well-received creation must feel “human” and sincere through many, many tiny imperfections placed throughout its work, and it must defy present trends without breaking too many taboos.
+The quality of a successful creation, though, is usually defined by difficult-to-measure components.
+Beyond the period’s fashions and existing technologies that make the task seem trivial, a well-received creation must feel “human” and sincere through many, many tiny imperfections placed throughout its work.
+It also must defy present trends without breaking too many taboos.

 Going from awful to adequate takes much more work than going from adequate to successful: